ethereum/consensus-specs/specs/deneb/p2p-interface.md

 In addition to `BlobSidecarsByRoot` requests, recent blobs recovery MAY also be done by querying the Execution Layer (i.e. via `engine_getBlobsV1`)
 Implementers are encouraged to leverage this method to increase the likelihood of incorporating and attesting to the last block when its proposer is not able to publish blobs on time.

-Client MUST publish the corresponding `blob_sidecar` whenever successfully recovers blobs via local execution layer client.
+Clients MUST publish the corresponding `blob_sidecar` on the `blob_sidecar_{subnet_id}` subnet whenever it successfully recovers blobs via local execution layer client.
+In such case, clients MUST also consider the `blob_sidecar` as "seen" with regards to blob subnet gossip rules.

 ##### BlobSidecarsByRange v1